RELATES TO: KRS 216.525, 216.555. 216.557, 216.560, 42 U.S.C. 1395, 1396

-(a) Except when specified in paragraph (b) of this subsection, the notice of transfer or discharge required under subsection (3) of this section shall be made by the facility at least thirty (30) days before the resident is transferred or discharged.
+(a) Except as specified in paragraph (b) of this subsection, the notice of transfer or discharge required under subsection (3) of this section shall be made by the facility at least thirty (30) days before the resident is transferred or discharged.

-1. An immediate transfer or discharge is required by the resident's urgent medical needs, under subsection (1)(a) of this section; or
+1. An immediate transfer or discharge is required by the resident's urgent medical needs, under subsection (1)(a) of this section;

-2. The resident's health improves sufficiently to allow a more immediate transfer or discharge, under subsection (1)(b) of this section; or
+2. The resident's health improves sufficiently to allow a more immediate transfer or discharge, under subsection (1)(b) of this section;

-3. The safety of individuals in the facility would be endangered, under subsection (1)(c) of this section; or
+3. The safety of individuals in the facility would be endangered, under subsection (1)(c) of this section;

 4. The health of individuals in the facility would be endangered, under subsection (1)(d) of this section; or